What Does a Technical Product Owner Do?

-Robert Galen shares how a technical product owner managed to work successfully with 10 different scrum teams by consolidating their technical work intentions and developed a single technical backlog for all teams.
-It included items from software architecture, test architecture, and UX design.
+Robert Galen shares how a technical product owner managed to work successfully with 10 different scrum teams.
+He argues that technical product owners can consolidate their technical work intentions and develop a single technical backlog for all teams.
+This will include items from software architecture, test architecture, and UX design.

-The backlog items were arranged systematically in a technical flow and were prioritized.
+The technical product owner then arranges backlog items systematically in a technical flow and were prioritized.
 This is a classical example of how a technical product owner fits in and gets the job done technically irrespective of a single or multiple scrum team(s).

 Technical Product Owner Roles and Responsibilities